opea-project/docs/guide/k8s_install_kubespray.md

 ### How to deploy a single node Kubernetes?

-Deploying single-node K8s is similiar as two-node K8s cluster.
+Deploying single-node K8s is similar as two-node K8s cluster.

 Follow the previous [Step 1.
 Set up Kubespray and Ansible](#step-1-set-up-kubespray-and-ansible) to set up environment.